 In the Mesopotamian story, the god Enlil brings down a flood on the earth.
 But the god Enki warns the hero of the flood and provides him with detailed plans for building a huge boat, to which the hero also brings his family, animals, and birds.
-The boat rests on the summit of Mount Nisir, the hero sends birds to find out if the water has cleared, and makes a sacrifice of thanks to the gods.
-According to scholars, this story is a major influence on most of the myths of the flood in West Asia and the Mediterranean Basin, including the biblical story of the flood.
+The boat rests on the summit of Mount Nisir, the hero sends birds to find out if the water has cleared, and sacrifices thanks to the gods.
+According to scholars, this story is a major influence on most of the flood myths in West Asia and the Mediterranean Basin, including the biblical story of the flood.

-However, some scholars believe that a comparison of the stories makes a significant difference: while the story of the Flood scene stems from the usefulness and convenience of the gods whose sleep is disturbed, the biblical flood is described as a punishment for the moral corruption of mankind.
+However, some scholars believe that comparing the stories makes a significant difference: while the story of the Flood scene stems from the usefulness and convenience of the gods whose sleep is disturbed, the biblical flood is described as a punishment for the moral corruption of mankind.
 The reason for the rescue is also different.
-Atra-Hasis was saved by his friendship with the god Enki, as well as by a utilitarian motive, as Enki explains at the end of the story, while Noah was saved by his moral virtue.
+Atra-Hasis was saved by his friendship with the god Enki and by a practical motive, as Enki explains at the end of the story, while Noah was saved by his moral virtue.

-The biblical explanation for hard work and human suffering also raises a significant gap: in the Mesopotamian epic hard work is a destiny that stems from the nature of the world, and even the gods are subject to it, and man was meant from his creation to suffer in their place.
+The biblical explanation for hard work and human suffering also raises a significant gap: in the Mesopotamian epic hard work is a destiny that stems from the nature of the world, and even the gods are subject to it.
+The man was meant by his creation to suffer in their place.
 In the Bible, however, man is condemned to hard labor only for the guilt of his sin in the story of the Garden of Eden and eating from the forbidden fruit.

-The discovery of the Ugaritic archives in 1929 has been of great significance to biblical scholarship, as these archives for the first time provided a detailed description of Canaanite religious beliefs, during the period directly preceding the Israelite settlement.
-These texts show significant parallels to Hebrew biblical literature, particularly in the areas of divine imagery and poetic form.
-Ugaritic poetry has many elements later found in Hebrew poetry: parallelisms, meters, and rhythms.
+The discovery of the Ugaritic archives in 1929 has been of great significance to biblical scholarship, as these archives, for the first time, provided a detailed description of Canaanite religious beliefs during the period directly preceding the Israelite settlement.
+These texts show significant parallels to Hebrew biblical literature, particularly in divine imagery and poetic form.
+Ugaritic poetry later has many elements in Hebrew poetry: parallelisms, meters, and rhythms.
 The discoveries at Ugarit have led to a new appraisal of the Hebrew Bible as literature.